Authentic Lessons for 21st Century Learning

 Explore

-Students listen to an audio version of "The Tell-Tale Heart."
-While they listen, they complete a drawing activity.
+Students listen to an audio version of “The Tell-Tale Heart” and complete a sketching activity.

 Explain